 Transparency Disclosure — We may receive a referral fee for products purchased through the links on our site…Read More.

-Just to be clear, when we’re talking about bed height, we’re talking about the height from the floor up to the top of the mattress, so it includes any space between the floor and the frame, the boxspring if you have one, and the mattress itself.
-This doesn’t include headboards or footboards.
-Bed height is an important feature to be aware of for both practical purposes and aesthetic ones, and in this article, we’ll guide you through everything you need to know about choosing the correct bed height for you.
+When we talk about bed height, we mean the height from the floor up to the top of the mattress, so it includes any space between the floor and the frame, the boxspring if you have one, and the mattress itself.

 Finding The Best Bed Height for You